rrmanzano/maui-bindableproperty-generator/README.md

     }
 ```

-## Usage - Hide existing BindableProperties
+## Usage - **HidesUnderlyingProperty**
-Just decorate field with the Bindable attribute and set "HidesUnderlyingProperty = true".
+Just decorate the field with the Bindable attribute and set "HidesUnderlyingProperty = true".

 ```csharp
     using Maui.BindableProperty.Generator.Core;